Equation

+Description

 An equation is written as two expressions, connected by an equals sign ("=").
 The expressions on the two sides of the equals sign are called the "left-hand side" and "right-hand side" of the equation.
 Very often the right-hand side of an equation is assumed to be zero.
-Assuming this does not reduce the generality, as this can be realized by subtracting the right-hand side from both sides.
+This does not reduce the generality, as this can be realized by subtracting the right-hand side from both sides.

 The most common type of equation is a polynomial equation (commonly called also an algebraic equation) in which the two sides are polynomials.